Sherifa Gunu

 Sherifa Gunu is a Ghanaian soul musician.
 She was born a princess into a royal family of the Kingdom of Dagbon, in the Northern Region of Ghana.
-Gunu had interest in music and dance during his childhood days.

-Sherifa has been in various dancing competition at the regional and national level.
+Gunu had interest in music and dance during her childhood days.
+Sherifa has been in various dancing competitions at the regional and national levels.

 Early life

-Sherifa Gunu hwas born in the Kingdom of Dagbon in the Northern Region of Ghana into a royal family.
+Sherifa Gunu was born in Savelugu, in the Kingdom of Dagbon in the Northern Region of Ghana into a royal family.
 She left school at an early stage and later competed in both regional and national dance competitions.

 Musical career

 Sherifa Gunu became the northern Regional dance champion and the first runner up in the 1998 Embassy Pleasure, a popular national dance championship in the 1990s.
 She later participated in the 2003 Hiplife dance championship with the likes of King Ayisoba and Terry Bonchaka.
 Gunu became the first runner up to Terry Bonchaka in the finals of the championship.
 In 2017, she released a single titled Salamatu, which is also the title of one of her albums.
 She revealed that the reason for the title of the single is to recognize the uniqueness of some African names.